Is J-PAL recruitment ongoing, or does it just occur during the annual recruitment drive?

 Terms and conditions of employment (including pay) vary by job and with the candidate’s experience.
 In general, field-based PAs/RAs are paid a salary similar to a small stipend for living expenses in addition to airfare, health insurance, and visa costs.
 US-based positions and mid-level positions at J-PAL’s regional offices (e.g. research manager, policy manager) pay salaries competitive for the international development, nonprofit sector.

 The job application deadline on the website has passed.
 Can I still apply to this position?

 If a position is still posted on the website, you may still apply regardless of the posted deadline.
 J-PAL and IPA have very decentralized recruitment and many open positions.
 Hiring managers inform us when positions are filled so that we can take down the position.
 If the posting is still up, then they are still accepting applications.

-What kinds of people usually get hired?
+What are the typical educational backgrounds and skills of people who get hired?

 Since J-PAL is a research network of economists, candidates who have completed and performed well in intermediate-level coursework in economics, including microeconomics, development economics, and econometrics are preferred, especially for policy positions.
 For RA positions, we look for candidates with strong STATA skills and prior experience managing data collection.
 For positions based in developing countries, prior developing country experience is highly valued, and local language skills are desirable (and in the case of Spanish and French speaking countries, fluency is required).
 Most employees have either a bachelor's or a master's degree.